learn-co-curriculum/node-modules-json/README.md

 ## Static Configuration

-Sometime you need to have some static configuration.
-You can use the module for it, e.g.,
+Sometime you need to have some static configuration, e.g., port numbers, URLs, names, keys which never change.
+One approach would be to use the Node module for it, e.g.,

 ```js
 module.exports = {